-However, this does not excuse any lackadaisical behavior while at a temp job, nor does it mean hygienists should not display the highest level of integrity at every single office where they provide temping services.
+However, this does not excuse any lackadaisical behavior while at a temp job, nor does it mean hygienists should not display the highest level of integrity and professionalism at every single office where they provide temping services.

 A while back, I wrote an article providing some great examples of how to best prepare for an awesome temping day, which you can find here.
 While I realize this may seem a little uncouth to do, I thought it might be just as important to address those objectionable little habits that we may have been guilty of at one point or another while temping in other offices.

-Below you will find a list of questions to ask yourself if you’d like to make a good impression and be asked to come back, time and time again.
-I implore you to read with an open mind and know that we are all human after all and all have room for healthy growth in our professional lives.
+Below, you will find a list of questions to ask yourself if you’d like to make a good impression and be asked to come back, time and time again.
+I implore you to read with an open mind and know that we are all human after all, and all have room for healthy growth in our professional lives.

 Did you…